A survey on Adversarial Recommender Systems: from Attack/Defense strategies to Generative Adversarial Networks: Adversarial Learning for GAN-based Recommendation

 Although long-term preference modeling has proven to be effective in several domains~\cite{DBLP:conf/kdd/BerkovskyF15}, recent research indicates that users' preferences are highly variable based on the user's context, e.g., time, location, and mood~\cite{DBLP:conf/recsys/KompanKB17}.
 Context provides the background of \textit{user objective} for using the system and can be exploited to generate more relevant recommendations.

 \textbf{Temporal-aware Recommendation.} In real applications, users' preferences change over time, and modeling such \textit{temporal evolution} is needed for effective recommendation.
 While long-term preferences of users change slowly, their \textit{short-term preferences} can be seen as more dynamic and changing more rapidly.
 Predicting short-term user preference has been recently studied in the context of \textit{session-based} and \textit{sequential recommendations}.
 A temporal extension of SVD++ towards the modeling of temporal dynamic, named TimeSVD++, has been proposed in~\cite{DBLP:journals/cacm/Koren10}.
 It has also been reported that the structure of time-aware inputs (e.g., click-logs, session) are effectively modeled by a recurrent neural network (RNN).
-For instance, Hidasi et al.~\cite{DBLP:journals/corr/HidasiKBT15} proposed to model the sequential user clicks to output session-based recommendation with a GRU-gated recurrent unit; while Wu et al.~\cite{DBLP:conf/wsdm/WuABSJ17} proposed to integrate an LSTM model, to capture both the user and the item temporal evolution, and MF to model stationary preferences.
+For instance, \citet{DBLP:journals/corr/HidasiKBT15} proposed to model the sequential user clicks to output session-based recommendation with a GRU-gated recurrent unit; while \citet{DBLP:conf/wsdm/WuABSJ17} proposed to integrate an LSTM model, to capture both the user and the item temporal evolution, and MF to model stationary preferences.

+Both LSTM and GRU are variants of RNNs deployed to reduce the gradient vanishing problem by including a mechanism to enable the model to learn the historical evolution of users' behavior.
+In particular, GRUs are generally preferred over LSTMs since they have to learn less model parameters and, consequently, require less memory than LSTMs~\cite{DBLP:conf/icml/JozefowiczZS15}.

 Inspired by the accuracy improvements of IRGAN, GAN-based models have been combined in temporal frameworks to boost the recommendation performance in sequence-aware recommendation tasks.

-[\textbf{RecGAN}] In~\cite{DBLP:conf/recsys/BharadhwajPL18}, the authors propose to incorporate in a single framework both the temporal modeling capabilities of RNN and the latent feature modeling power of the \textit{min-max game}.
-The proposed framework, named RecGAN, implements both the generator and the discriminator with the Gated Recurrent Unit (GRU)~\cite{DBLP:conf/emnlp/ChoMGBBSB14}, in order to make $\mathcal{G}$ capable of predicting a sequence of relevant items based on the dynamic evolution of user's preferences.

-[\textbf{PLASTIC \& LSIC}] Differently from RecGAN that implements only an RNN cell to capture the dynamic evolution of the user's behavior, Zhao et al.~\cite{DBLP:conf/ijcai/ZhaoWYGYC18, 8643032} propose to combine MF and RNN in an adversarial recommendation framework to model respectively long and short-term user-item associations.
-The proposed framework, named PLASTIC, adopts MF and LSTM cells into $\mathcal{G}$ to account for the varying aspect of both users and items, while a two-input Siamese network ---built manually by using a MF and RNN--- as $\mathcal{D}$ encodes both the \textit{long-term} and \textit{session-based information} in the pair-wise scenario.